Robert J. Reeves P.C.

 The final aspect of a third party case is the workers compensation insurance lien on any proceeds you receive.
 Any monies paid to you in workers compensation must be accounted for in your third party settlement or verdict.
 You are not allowed to “double dip” under the law.
 That’s fair.
 You cannot make the same claim twice.
 Of course, your medical bills are covered, but your lost wages are only paid at two-thirds your average weekly wage which means you still haven’t been covered for the remaining one-third of your pay.
 And, as we mentioned earlier, you get nothing for pain and suffering or punitive damages if the other party’s negligence was really bad.
 It is generally better to try to negotiate the workers compensation lien before starting the third party case so that you can know what you will be required to pay back.
 However, if an agreement cannot be reached, the Workers Compensation Commission will decide what percentage has to be repaid.

 As you can see, these areas can get complex quickly.
 It is imperative, especially in these scenarios, to consult with a seasoned workers compensation practitioner.
-Even if you decide to retain a different firm, we hope you will consider our attorneys in your search for the best workers comp lawyer to help take care of you and your family.
-At the firm Reeves Aiken Hightower & Burns LLC, we wish for your best medical recovery and then financial recovery.
-Be safe and get back home to what really matters.
-Your family needs you.
+Even if you decide to retain a different firm, we hope you will consider our attorneys in your search for a workers compensation lawyer to help take care of you and your family.